aetherwalker/a-configuration/readme.md

 Modify your `package.json` file by adding the key `aconfiguration` and then specify the keys you wish to override:

+#### final
+Type: `String`
+Aliases: finish
+Default: -

+Relative file path to configurations to be loaded _last_ and will overwrite any previously written values.

+#### application
+Type: `String`
+Aliases: app, locals, directory
+Default: "app/configuration/"

+Relative file path to where the "app" configurations are located.
+These configurations are applied _second to last_ and will overwrite any previously written values.

+#### files
+Type: `Array of Strings`
+Aliases: -
+Default: -

+An array of relative or absolute file paths to apply to the configuration in the specified order.
+These are applied after the system configurations and before the application configurations.

+#### system
+Type: `String`
+Aliases: sys, globals
+Default: null

+Relative or absolute file path to where the configurations the host are located.
+These configurations are applied _second_ and can be overwritten by similar keys in later configurations.

+#### masks
+Type: `String`
+Aliases: initial
+Default: -

+Relative or absolute file path that specifies an initial mask for the configuration.
+This is applied _first_ and can be overwritten by similar keys in later configurations.

 #### application
 Type: `String`
 Aliases: app, locals, directory